 This test scores employees throughout 104 different MCQ-based questions.
-It emphasizes on 34 different traits within three primary domain.
+It emphasizes 34 different traits within three primary domains.
 These are “Relationship with People,” “Thinking Style and Feelings,” and “Emotions.”

 Every employment requires a certain personality profile other than competency.
 It is important to note that both play a significant role in productivity.
-Also, employees with a good personality bring a positive environment to work.
+Also, employees with good personalities bring a positive environment to work.